fibonacci1729/sqlite-proxy/README.md

 ## Repo structure

-The `sqlite-proxy/` directory contains a proxy to intercept executions against a sqlite database.
+The `proxy/` directory contains a proxy to intercept executions against a sqlite database, and obfuscate e-mail addresses returned from the database.
+The proxy is written in Rust.

-The `example/` directory contains a Spin application which consists of one http handler which returns data from a sqlite database in the body.
-In the `spin.toml` file, the component build instructions point to a `build.sh` script which builds the example component and composes it with the sqlite-middleware component.
+The `example/` directory contains a Spin application which consists of four http handlers which returns data from a sqlite database in the body.

+- no-proxy-rust
+  - A component written in Rust, returning unfiltered data from the database.
+- proxy-rust
+  - A component composition of the no-proxy-rust component and the proxy.
+This component returns data with obfuscated e-mails.
+- no-proxy-python
+  - A component written in Python, returning unfiltered data from the database.
+- proxy-python
+  - A component composition of the no-proxy-python component and the proxy.
+This component returns data with obfuscated e-mails.

 ## Demo instructions